 Mum recently told me that Dad had gotten his International Driving Permit before the trip in case he was going to drive around Italy.
-She said that he never actually used it as everyone was offering to take us everywhere and anywhere we wanted to go.
+She said that he never actually used it as everyone was offering to take us everywhere and anywhere that we wanted to go.
 He had always kept a photo of us three in there.

 We went to many places in Puglia, we went to Alberobello to see the amazing Trully homes, the Castellana Caves also known as the White Caves.
 One day we got up early as we were going to go up to the mountains.
 First we went to St Michele and then up to Padre Pio where we ate lunch.
-We then went on to Santuario Madre Di Dio Incoronato.
-I love the photo of my Mum, Nonna and Aunty's crossing the road as it reminds me of the Beatles crossing on Abbey Road.
+We then went onto Santuario Madre Di Dio Incoronato.
+I love the photo of my Mum, Nonna and my Aunties crossing the road as it reminds me of the Beatles crossing on Abbey Road.
 We also went past Lungomare which is along the coast line and saw many historical buildings.
 I remember we went to the beach in Bari one day and we had so much fun.
 Dad always talked about Lungomare and hoped that I would see it again one day.
 I will Dad, I promise.

 Mum and Dad bought a baulo in Italy and filled it with lots of special things that they would give to us when we would get married.
 I'm sad that while shifting houses things where placed on top of it and it scratched out my Nonna's address, but you can still see Dad's name which he had written himself.
-Mum said that it took 6 weeks to get to Australia and that they had to go and pick it up from Station Pier, Port Melbourne.
+Mum said that it took about 6 weeks to get back to Australia and that they had to go and pick it up from Station Pier in Port Melbourne.

-On my birthday, my poor Dad got a bit tipsy as he was really sad to be leaving his family and not sure when he would return again.
+On my birthday, my poor Dad got a little bit tipsy as he was really sad to be leaving his family and not sure when he would return again.
 Dad and Mum would return, but not for another 21years and until they had settled all of us kids.